When Franklin D. Roosevelt presented Winston Churchill with an entire airplane, it was much more than an updated transport option.

 The refurbishment almost takes longer to describe than it did to complete.
 By early November 1944, the completed Skymaster had been delivered in natural metal finish to RAF Northolt, home of No.24 Squadron and its VVIP flight.

-The completed Skymaster was formally named Paralos in reference to the sacred trireme warship of ancient Athens, which was kept in a state of constant readiness for important communication missions.
+Fittingly, the completed Skymaster was formally named after one of three sacred trireme warships of ancient Athens, possibly the Paralos, which were kept in a state of constant readiness for important communication missions.

 However, for security reasons, no-one ever used this official name.